Euclid Quick Data Release (Q1) -- Characteristics and limitations of the spectroscopic measurements: SPE PF methods and product description

-SPE PF employs a modified version of the Algorithm for Massive Automated Z Evaluation and Determination (\texttt{AMAZED}; \citealp{Amazed_2019}), tailored for \Euclid spectroscopic properties, to calculate redshifts from spectra.
-This provides a broad classification of spectra into three categories: galaxies, stars, and quasars.
-For each category, dedicated models are fitted using a least-squares-fitting algorithm, yielding a probability distribution function (PDF) and a Bayesian evidence estimate for each category.
-The models for the galaxy category are a combination of six Bruzual-Charlot \citep[BC03;][]{BC03} continua, including interstellar absorption, and 13 emission-line-ratio templates built from the Virmos VLT Deep Survey \citep{LeFevre2013}.
-The quasar model is a single template built from the Sloan Spectroscopic Digital Survey (SDSS) mean quasar spectrum \citep{VandenBerk_2001}, while for stars the models are a collection of 39 stellar spectra from the ESO Library of Stellar Spectra for spectrophotometric calibration \citep{Pickles_1998}.
+The 14 emission line ratio templates cover a large spread of the ratios measured between the main emission lines in the VVDS, as well as the possible presence of fainter emission lines detected only in specific galaxy spectral types.
+These templates require compatible relative intensities in addition to positions of lines, and then allow fewer degrees of freedom for the fit.
+This prevents redshift solutions for which noise fluctuations of the spectra would be independently fitted by unrealistic emission lines.
+The quasar model is a single template built from the Sloan Spectroscopic Digital Survey (SDSS) mean quasar spectrum \citep{VandenBerk_2001}, while for stars the models are a collection of 36 stellar spectra from the European Southern Observatory Library of Stellar Spectra for spectrophotometric calibration \citep{Pickles_1998}.
+These templates include one template for O, A, and B stars, two for F stars, two G star templates, 15 for K stars, and 12 for M stars.
+The cold stars are more represented because of their diversity in the spectral domain of \Euclid.
+Ultra-cool dwarf templates (L and T) will be included in future releases.
 The final classification is made by selecting the category that shows the best evidence.
 This is collected in the \texttt{spectro\_zcatalog\_spe\_classification} catalogue, together with the probability associated with each category.
 It should be noted that, at this stage of development and test of the spectroscopic pipeline, the quality of the classification is still being improved (see Sect.~\ref{sc:classification}).